 “We’ve been waiting a long time,” they tell us “But we knew you would stop.
 Your van.
 It looks…friendly.”

-The British have been great at picking them up, far more amenable then they thought, but Passepartout isn’t helping much today, stopping the van every 500 meters or so to take a photo or stare at the vista, her hands on her hips, breathing out noisily.
+The British have been great at picking them up, far more amenable than they thought.
+But Passepartout isn’t helping much today, stopping the van every 500 meters or so to take a photo or stare at the vista, her hands on her hips, breathing out noisily.